StackExchange/stack-blog/_posts/2015-09-10-stack-exchange-podcast-68-a-badger-a-horse-and-a-dik-dik-the-documentation-episode.markdown

 (Oh no!
 Our secret's out!)

-So!
-Enough of that boring celebratory stuff.
+Okay, enough of that boring celebratory stuff.
 Our next topic is so big and exciting that I think it warrants a horizontal rule:

 -----

 Welcome to life *below the fold*.

 So!
 It's time to talk about what Stack Overflow could do next.
 It was just about a year ago that we thought to ourselves: "we need more things besides questions and answers!"
 At least that's how Joel remembers it.
-To make a long story short, we're talking about a possible new content type: **Documentation**.  if you haven't read [the meta post](http://meta.stackoverflow.com/q/303865/865899) yet, you might want to skim it while you listen to this part.
+To make a long story short, we're talking about a possible new content type: **Documentation**.
+If you haven't read [the meta post](http://meta.stackoverflow.com/q/303865/865899) yet, you might want to skim it while you listen to this part.
 (I'll wait right here.)

-Okay.
+Done skimming?
 Welcome back.
 We're still talking about documentation.
-As it currently stands, documentation is frequently:
+As it currently stands all around the internet, documentation is frequently:

 * Poorly written or included as an afterthought
 * Out of date